 The twenty-four credits needed for the LLM degree can be completed in two semesters of full-time study.
 Part-time students generally complete the LLM degree in three or four semesters.
 Absent extraordinary circumstances, students must complete the LLM degree within sixty months of matriculating in a given LLM program.

-- 12 credits in approved intellectual property and information law courses, including at least one Foundational IP course (Copyright, Patent, Trademark, Trade Secrets, IP in Cyberspace).
+At least twelve credits must be taken from the approved intellectual property and information law courses, including at least one Foundational IP course (Copyright, Patent, Trademark, Trade Secrets, IP in Cyberspace, etc.).

 Candidates studying under an F1 or J1 visa must maintain full-time enrollment (8 credits) during the normal academic year (fall and spring semesters) and can pursue 6 or 7 credits in the summer.

 Students with a TOEFL score below 580 (237 CBT and 93 IBT) are required to take English for Lawyers.
 English for Lawyers is recommended for all students who wish to improve their English skills.
 This non-credit course is taught in conjunction with LAW 580-002 (Legal Research and Writing).
 The two courses share the same content base and complement each other with coordinated writing assignments.

 Completing the NY Bar requirements and the LL.M. in IP requirements requires a total of 24 credits.
 Students pursuing the NY Bar often complete the degree in a full calendar year, including up to 7 summer credits.

 Required NY Bar Courses include:

 - American Legal Institutions (2 credits; offered Fall or Spring)